Expert Guide To Make A Resume For A Job (With Examples)

 Chronological resume

-Remember that although this format is recognizable to most job recruiters, it tends to display any gaps in your employment history and may fail to highlight your skills and abilities adequately.
+Although this format is recognizable to most job recruiters, it tends to display any gaps in your employment history and may fail to highlight your skills and abilities adequately.

 Functional resume

-For the functional resume format, this layout focuses on your skills and is best used by job applicants who have employment gaps or are switching careers.
+For the functional format, this layout focuses on your skills and is best used by job applicants who have employment gaps or are switching careers.
 With this layout, you will be able to highlight your work skills and minimize the need to focus on work experience.
 However, most job recruiters do not prefer this format since it does not focus on details about your work experience.

 Combination resume

-Finally, the combination resume format is a layout that includes professional work experience and your skills.
+Finally, the combination format is a layout that includes professional work experience and your skills.
 With this format, you can include your work history and highlight your work abilities for the position.
 The benefits of this layout is that it helps you prepare a resume for a job that focuses on both skills and experience, integrates keywords, and combines the best elements from both chronological and functional formats.

-It is best to stick with the chronological resume format as most HR managers prefer it for jobs in the traditional industry, such as legal, banking, and finance.
+It is best to stick with the chronological format as most HR managers prefer it for jobs in the traditional industry, such as legal, banking, and finance.
 In addition, the functional resume is the most appropriate for candidates with little to no work experience and recent graduates as it focuses on skills.
 However, if you are applying for a job at a tech company, you will need to bring out your creativity, imaginative and innovative side.
-That means that you should stick with the combination resume.
+That means that you should stick with the combination format.

 Helpful Suggestions Before Creating CV